 21. Kuntilanak – Indonesia, Malaysia, and Singapore

-The Kuntilanak, often referred to as Pontianak, is a female ghost, usually pregnant and unable to give birth.
+The Kuntilanak, often referred to as Pontianak is a female ghost, usually pregnant and unable to give birth.
 Imagined as a pale, long-haired figure wearing white clothing, it is associated with haunted houses or trees.

 22. Patupaiarehe – Maori Mythology

-Known as Tūrehu or Ngāti Tūrehu, are powerful mythical creatures that pop out at night since sun is not their best friend and they don’t tend to use SPF that much.
+Known as Tūrehu or Ngāti Tūrehu, are powerful mythical creatures that pop out at night since the sun is not their best friend and they don’t tend to use SPF that much.
 They’re fair-skinned and live in the deep forests or mountains.

 23. Strigoi – Romanian Mythology

-Vampiric spirits in Romanian folklore, restless souls of the dead, who rise from their graves to haunt the living.
-Spiteful creatures that feed on the blood or life force of us humans, they also have various supernatural abilities.
+Vampiric spirits in Romanian folklore, are restless souls of the dead, who rise from their graves to haunt the living.
+Spiteful creatures that feed on the blood or life force of us humans, also have various supernatural abilities.

 24. Uchchaihshravas – Indian Mythology